Matoking/pastebin-django/INSTALL.md

 --
 Although this step is optional, it's recommended to install and run the web application inside a virtualenv environment, as this isolates the web application's environment from the system-wide Python installation, thus ensuring that your web application won't be accidentally broken by a system-wide update.

-To create the virtualenv environment, run the following command on the pastesite directory, which contains the project's apps such as pastes, comments.
+To create the virtualenv environment, run the following command on the pastebin-django directory, which contains the project's apps such as pastes, comments.

-virtualenv pastesite
+virtualenv pastebin-django

 Once you have created the virtualenv environment, you can start using it by running the following command.